 Heat will try to escape from your home in winter through the roof, walls, windows, and floors.
 In summer, that heat will warm up the cooler air indoors.

 Heat transfer by convection involves the physical movement of liquids and gases.

 It occurs when there is a temperature difference between two parts of a liquid or gas.
 This causes the hot part to rise and the cooler one to sink.
 This is because colder materials have more density than hotter ones.

-Conduction is caused by physical contact, with heat transferring from one material to the other.
+Conduction is caused by physical contact, with heat transferring from one material to another.

 The final method of heat transfer is by radiation.
-We’re not talking about the kind of radiation that’ll make you glow, however.
+However, we’re not talking about the radiation that’ll make you glow.

 Instead, the radiation directly heats up the cup of coffee itself.

 Radiation from the sun is the main reason your home collects so much heat in the summer.
 Radiant barriers can help prevent it from entering your home.